 That, said this is still the best way to recapture console style gaming on a PC.
 It’s also the most comfortable way to game for many genres such as racing, 3rd person action games and others.
 For this and a hell of a lot more, the Razer Sabertooth Elite gaming controller for PC and Xbox is an incredibly powerful addition to your gaming armory.

-Razer Sabertooth PC/Xbox 360 Elite Gaming Controller
+Bottom Line: I highly recommend the Razer Sabertooth PC/Xbopx 360 Elite Gaming Controller.

 - Stunningly intuitive